Influencing Humans to Conform to Preference Models for RLHF: Preliminaries: Preference Model Choices

 \section{Preliminaries: Preference Model Choices}

-When influencing human preferences, we analyze two preference models: partial return and regret.
+When influencing human preferences, we analyze three preference models: the partial return, regret, and change-in-expected-return preference models.
 In this section, we explain the assumptions encoded in each preference model and how each can be used in RLHF.